GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/shared_modules/index.md

 description: How to share code between Chrome Extensions.
 ---

-_Shared Modules_ are permissionless collections of resources that can be shared between other extensions and apps.
+_Shared Modules_ are permissionless collections of resources that can be shared between extensions.
 Common uses of Shared Modules are:

 - As an API.
-You can distribute a Shared Module that can provide HTML, JS, and other source to provide an API which can be updated independently of the extensions that depend on it.
-This can be useful for runtimes and game engines, where apps are often smaller payloads of data that run on the Shared Module's code.
+You can distribute a Shared Module that can provide HTML, JS, and other resources to provide an API that can be updated independently of the extensions that depend on it.
 - As a download optimization.
 The Shared Module contains common resources used by many extensions.
   It's downloaded once, the first time a dependent extension is installed.

 ## Manifest {: #manifest }

-Shared Modules are used through two [manifest][1] fields: export and import.
+Shared Modules are used through two [manifest][manifest] fields: `"export"` and `"import"`.

 ### Export {: #export}